Ohad Naharin: Choreography

 Naharin's Echad mi Yodea has a variety of interpretations – the shedding of one's skin, the inescapable bond with one's past, finding beauty in chaos, the singular within a group and the dichotomy between exhaustion and strength.
 One of the most spoken about interpretations, however, is that of the liberation of a community.
 This understanding is related to the "gatkes incident".
 In 1998, Echad mi Yodea was set to perform at a celebration of Israel's 50th anniversary as a nation-state.
 Government officials argued with Naharin, urging him to "let the dancers wear gatkes (Yiddish for long underwear) because conservative officials would be in attendance".
 It was an attempt at censorship, but Naharin refused, instead pulling Batsheva from the performance and allowing for the liberation in Echad mi Yodea to continue.
 Like the "gatkes incident" demonstrates, even when faced with criticism, Naharin continues to push the boundaries of traditional dance.
 As Gaby Aldor, a dance critic specializing in Israeli dance, writes:"Naharin's movement is rough, lacking in balletic elegance yet inventing a new kind of virtuosity.
 Explosive and fast, Naharin's dancers move as if their bodies are possessed of an inner strength, yet governed too by external forces about to tear apart the body.
 There is a bodily reaching beyond one's boundaries, a different borderlessness that involves dancers pushing the limits of the familiar and safe: a dancer's high lifted leg turns more than I80 degrees, another jumps sideways and down in a risky dive, a backward arch turns into a leap.
 It happens in the body and in the mind alike, and it happens to the individual, the one who takes responsibility for his breathtaking trespassing".Other pieces he has choreographed include Three, Tabula Rasa, Mabul, Pas de Pepsi, Haru No Umi, In Common, Sixty a Minute, Black Milk, Innostress, Mamootot, moshe, yag, sabotage baby, perpetuum, Passo Mezzo, Kamuiot, plastelina, Naharin's Virus, Hora, Sadeh21, The Hole.

 Mr. Gaga documentary

 In 2015, a documentary about Naharin called Mr. Gaga by Tomer Heymann premiered.
 This documentary's title is a reference to the movement language created by Naharin, Gaga.
 The documentary explores how Naharin and his movement style have influenced Batsheva Dance Company and the modern dance world.
 Gaga movement stems from Naharin's belief that "physical pleasure from physical activity is part of being alive," and the connection between effort and pleasure through movement.
 The documentary examines both Naharin's life and his choreographic work, explicating how his work has shaped the dance world.
+Naharin was also featured in the Netflix 5-episode docuseries Move.